puzzle/okr/README.md

 # OKR-Tool

-This is an open source OKR-Tool application, developed from the team of apprentices.
+This is an open source application for managing OKRs, developed by the team of apprentices at Puzzle ITC.

 This project contains two parts: